Why Do You Bleed When Shaving? What Causes It and How Can You Prevent It?

 2. Shaving on Dry Skin

-Dry skin is much more sensitive.
-Shaving without proper preparation increases friction and leads to small cuts.
-Proper preparation techniques are explained in this guide to a closer, irritation-free shave.
+Dry skin is more vulnerable to damage during shaving.
+Shaving without proper preparation increases friction and leads to small cuts and razor nicks.

 3. Applying Too Much Pressure

 Many people press too hard in an attempt to get a closer shave.
-However, razors are designed to work with light pressure.
+However, razors are designed to glide over the skin with minimal pressure.

 4. Shaving Against the Grain Too Soon